asmsuechan/queick/README.md

 $ python test.py
 ```

+For more detailed information, [please refer the documentation](/docs).

 ## Retry on network available
 Jobs inside the **failed queue** will be dequeued when the network status changes from disconnected to connected.